manuelbl/SwissQRBillDemo/ui/README.md

 To run the app in development mode, type:

 ```
-yarn start
+yarn dev
 ```

-The app should automatically open in your browser.
-If not, open [http://localhost:3000](http://localhost:3000).
+The app should automatically will be available at [http://localhost:5173/qrbill](http://localhost:5173/qrbill) (the link is also displayed in the console).

 If you make changes to the source code, the app will automatically reload.

-In order to properly work, the [REST service](../service/) should be running (on port 8081).
+In order to properly work, the [REST service](../service/) should be running (on port 8081) with CORS disabled.

 ## Unit tests